How to Answer Interview Questions About Your Work Pace

 By stating your method, you will show the employer exactly how you get your work done successfully.

-You might also provide a concrete example of a time your work pace helped you not only get a job done, but get it done without error.
-For example, you might mention how your articles rarely need copy editing, or how you have been praised for the precision of your reports.
+You might also provide a concrete example of a time your work pace helped you not only to get a job done, but to complete it without error.
+For example, you might describe how your articles rarely need copy editing, or how you have been praised for the precision of your reports.

 Sample Answers to Interview Questions About Work Pace

 Here are some examples of effective ways to answer questions about your work pace.
 All three of these sample responses utilize the STAR interview response technique, where one describes a past example of a relevant situation, the task or challenge involved, the action taken, and the result of this action.

 Example Answer #1

 I usually work at a steady, consistent pace.
 Because of my ability to organize and plan out my work schedule, I always complete my work ahead of time.
 For example, when I was assigned a large project due in six months, I broke the project into large goals and small, day-to-day goals.
 I created a schedule, and steadily checked off each of these goals while still successfully completing my other duties.
 I ultimately finished the project a week ahead of schedule.

 Why It Works: This response demonstrates how the candidate is able to maintain a steady pace: by planning out her tasks ahead of time and breaking each one into manageable stages.
 It shows that she is able to proactively strategize in order to ensure her tasks are completed on time.

 I consider myself a diligent worker who avoids procrastination.
 At my previous sales job, we had to make at least 30 calls every shift, on top of our other administrative responsibilities.
 While some people saved all their calls for the end of their shift, which sometimes led to people missing their quota, I divided my time between making calls and doing my other duties.
 I am not easily distracted, but instead can balance working steadily on multiple tasks.
 This allows me to complete all of my work on time and produce quality results.
 In fact, I won "best salesperson" three times at my previous company.